molily/molily.de/_testing-angular/testing-components.md

 <aside class="margin-note">Carefully reduce repetition</aside>

 Your mileage may vary on this question.
-For completeness, let us discuss how we could reduce the repetition in the `countChange` Output specs.
+For completeness, let us discuss how to reduce the repetition in the `countChange` Output specs.

 An Output is an `EventEmitter`, that is a fully-functional RxJS `Observable`.
 This allows us to transform the `Observable` as we please.
 Specifically, we can click all three buttons and then expect that the `countChange` Output has emitted three values.